 10 BEST Places to Stay in Lake Louise

-Looking for the best Lake Louise hotel and accommodation option for you?
+Looking for the best Lake Louise hotel and accommodation options for you?
 Lake Louise is known around the world for its renowned beauty and each year, millions visit the lakeshore.
 It’s hard to find a more majestic and awe-inspiring place in the world than Lake Louise.

 Click on the hotel name or the Booking.com links to check the latest rates for these Lake Louise hotels.
 For the best rates on your hotel reservation, we recommend booking 6-8 months in advance.